benswift/benswift.github.io/_talks/wright-hall-leadership-symposium-2022.md

 see the [TED talk](https://www.youtube.com/watch?v=inVZoI1AkC8)

-{% include slides/background-image.html image="images/talks/whls-2022/igor-son-FV_PxCqgtwc-unsplash.jpg" %}
+{% include slides/background-image.html image="images/talks/whls-2022/igor-son-FV_PxCqgtwc-unsplash.jpg" center=true %}

+the ways we think about the future affect the systems we build in the present (both individual and institutional) and vice versa

 _futures_ is a set of practices and frameworks to help us think differently about the future

-because relationships (especially feedback loops) dominate the long-term behaviour of a system, _cybernetics_ provides a useful and distinctive lens through which to consider the future of the systems (individuals and institutions) we care about

 {% include slides/background-image.html image="images/talks/whls-2022/ttftf-playing-cards.jpg" heading="the thing from the future" %}